koyacolab/yieldos/README.md

 # yieldos
-project for crop yield prediction for China regions level
+project for crop yield prediction for China region level

-This project for crop yield prediction at the regions level used the Temporal Fusion Transformer neural network from the pytorch-forecasting framework
+This project for crop yield prediction at the region level use the Temporal Fusion Transformer neural network from the pytorch-forecasting framework

 (https://pytorch-forecasting.readthedocs.io/en/stable/api/pytorch_forecasting.models.temporal_fusion_transformer.TemporalFusionTransformer.html#)